Polydimethylsiloxane: Structure

+In reality, a series of ring sizes comprise the precursor cyclic siloxanes.
+The reaction is typically catalyzed by base, such as an alkali metal oxide.
+The base must be removed when the polymerization is complete.

 Branching and capping

 Hydrolysis of Si(CH3)2Cl2 generates a polymer that is terminated with silanol groups (\sSi(CH3)2OH).
 These reactive centers are typically "capped" by reaction with trimethylsilyl chloride:

 Silane precursors with more acid-forming groups and fewer methyl groups, such as methyltrichlorosilane, can be used to introduce branches or cross-links in the polymer chain.
 Under ideal conditions, each molecule of such a compound becomes a branch point.
 This can be used to produce hard silicone resins.
 In a similar manner, precursors with three methyl groups can be used to limit molecular weight, since each such molecule has only one reactive site and so forms the end of a siloxane chain.

 Well-defined PDMS with a low polydispersity index and high homogeneity is produced by controlled anionic ring-opening polymerization of hexamethylcyclotrisiloxane.
 Using this methodology it is possible to synthesize linear block copolymers, heteroarm star-shaped block copolymers and many other macromolecular architectures.

 The polymer is manufactured in multiple viscosities, from a thin pourable liquid (when n is very low), to a thick rubbery semi-solid (when n is very high).
 PDMS molecules have quite flexible polymer backbones (or chains) due to their siloxane linkages, which are analogous to the ether linkages used to impart rubberiness to polyurethanes.
 Such flexible chains become loosely entangled when molecular weight is high, which results in PDMS' unusually high level of viscoelasticity.